janpeuker/awesome-tech-roles/README.md

 - [Accenture Tech Vision](https://www.accenture.com/sg-en/insights/technology/technology-trends-2019) - (For comparison) Tech consultancies and system integrators move up the value chain by pushing into strategy, [ThoughtWorks Radar](https://www.thoughtworks.com/radar) and Accenture Digital were one of the first to form these research units.
 - [Chief Transformation Officer](https://www.mckinsey.com/business-functions/rts/our-insights/the-role-of-the-chief-transformation-officer) - During a Digital Transformation, a Chief Transformation Offer drives the strategy - says McKinsey.
 - [GitHub OCTO](https://github.com/github/githubOCTO/discussions/1) - GitHub&apos;s research unit is responsible to syndicate their view of the future of technology.
-- [How Google’s Office of the CTO is Redefining Collaboration](https://mission.org/podcast/built-for-innovation-how-googles-office-of-the-cto-is-redefining-collaboration/) - Podcast with Google Cloud&apos;s OCTO with the history and future of the team.
+- [How Google&apos;s Office of the CTO is Redefining Collaboration](https://mission.org/podcast/built-for-innovation-how-googles-office-of-the-cto-is-redefining-collaboration/) - Podcast with Google Cloud&apos;s OCTO with the history and future of the team.
 - [VMware OCTO Blog](https://octo.vmware.com/new-way-thinking-origins-vmware-octo-cloud-architecture-team/) - History of VMware&apos;s OCTO team and research / whitepaper unit.

 ### Customer-facing, post-commit